Updated: April 2026

 What This Means in Practice

 For homeowners who cook most of their meals at home, the grocery cost difference will be negligible after the move.
-For regular restaurant-goers, St. Catharines offers good value, particularly for casual dining, though the selection is smaller than what a GTA resident is used to.
+However, eating out is where a meaningful gap shows up.
+For example, Toronto has a far wider range of restaurants at every price point, and average per-meal costs in major Toronto neighbourhoods run higher than St Catharines.
+As a result, regular restaurant-goers will find St Catharines offers good value, particularly for casual dining, though the selection is smaller than what a GTA resident is used to.

 Utilities and Monthly Carrying Costs

-Utility costs in St. Catharines are comparable to the GTA.
-Hydro rates are set provincially by the Ontario Energy Board and apply across the province.
-Natural gas follows the same pattern.
-What changes is how much energy your home consumes, and that is driven more by the size of the home than its location.
+Utility costs in St Catharines are comparable to the GTA.
+Specifically, hydro rates are set provincially by the Ontario Energy Board and apply across the province.
+Similarly, natural gas follows the same pattern.
+What changes, therefore, is how much energy your home consumes, and that is driven more by the size of the home than its location.

 The Size Effect